urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 First things first, let's see the data that we are going to be working with.
 Let's navigate to our `data` folder and find the raw file called 'All Lemurs.xlsx'.
 This is an excel file with numerous excel sheets.
 The data we want to work with today is on a sheet, or tab, called 'All Observations'.
 Often when we collect and save data, we like to save it in one place, like an excel file with multiple sheets.
 However, running analyses on multiple tabs can get confusing and is not possible to work with these data in R. To clean and analyze our 'All Observations' data we can save and export this data into a separate file.

 ### What is CSV and why do we use it?
-CSV, or Comma-Separate Values, are a simple and adaptable data format used widley in the coding community.
+CSV, or Comma-Separate Values, are a simple and adaptable data format used widely in the coding community.
 Is allows data to be stored in a tabular format and is compatible with many data tools while still being easy to read by humans.
 Therefore, when possible, it is best to save and read data into R as a .csv file.
 This can be done by simply saving an excel file, or .xlsx file as a .csv.
 To do this navigate to File > Save As > Folder > Save as type "CSV (Common delimited)".

-Depending on how your data is formated, R may read your data in a less legible way and may require some extra cleaning to *tidy* the data.
+Depending on how your data is formatted, R may read your data in a less legible way and may require some extra cleaning to *tidy* the data.
 Let's follow these steps to save our 'All Observations' data as a .csv file.
 Note it is best to use files without spaces, like lemur_data.csv, lemur.csv, lemur.data.csv, or LemurData.csv.
 Now, we are ready to read in our .csv data with a function called `read.csv()`.

 ```R
 # read in .csv data